Rate-A-Queen

-"Rate-A-Queen" is the first episode of the sixteenth season of RuPaul's Drag Race.
+"Rate-A-Queen" is the first episode of the sixteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 5, 2024.
+The episode sees contestants perform in a talent show hosted by former competitor Derrick Barry.
 Charlize Theron is a guest judge.

-Former contestant Derrick Barry also makes a guest appearance, hosting the episode's main challenge, which is a talent show.
+Sapphira Cristál wins the main challenge and no contestant is eliminated from the competition.
+The corresponding episode of RuPaul's Drag Race: Untucked earned editors nominations in the Outstanding Picture Editing for an Unstructured Reality Program category at the 76th Primetime Creative Arts Emmy Awards.

 Episode

+The season's first seven contestants enter the Werk Room individually.
+RuPaul greets the group and reveals the photo shoot mini-challenge, which tasks contestants with posing for a Ring camera on RuPaul's porch as he watches.

 Former contestant Derrick Barry hosts the episode's main challenge, which is a talent show.